DragonsRule10/dragonsrule10.com/README.md

 # Step-by-step on how to request a plugin!
 - [x] Made a request in the [Discord](https://discord.gg/55kXaX8zx4).
 - [x] Have a staff member look at your request and deem if it is possibile to be created.
-- [x] Once that is complete I will be tagged and we can discus your request! :tada:
+- [x] Once that is complete I will be tagged and we can discus your request! 🎉

 > All plugin data is sent over Discord, and Discord ONLY.
 > If you ever have a problem with your plugin feel free to make another ticket.